vic/mill-docker/README.md

 A [Mill][mill] module for building minimal [distroless][distroless] docker images from your java applications.

 The generated docker image contains only your application's _assembly_ jar and the java runtime, but no linux distribution to maintain.
-That means the image size is small as it can get.
+That means the image size is as small as it can get without actually turning your app into a native binary (with graalvm for example).

 ## Usage